She's Out of Her Mind: Music video

 The song's music video, directed by Nicholas Lam, was first released on October 20, 2016 through Spotify.
 The clip is designed as a throwback to the band's 1999 video for "What's My Age Again?"
 It features Vine stars Lele Pons, Hannah Stocking, and Vale Genta recreating the band's streaking around the streets of Los Angeles.
 In the performance scene in front of a white background, Lele, Hannah, and Vale mimic playing instruments as Hoppus, Skiba and Barker respectively.
 Comedian Adam DeVine, a Blink-182 fan, makes a cameo appearance as a nurse, a role played by porn star Janine Lindemulder in the original video.
+After DeVine's appearance, the camera pans out to reveal a Toyota Prius bearing the vanity plate "SOOHM", an acronym of the song's title.

 Barker came up with the video concept, as he imagined it would be cool if the band weren't in the video at all, and were instead played by women.
 One of the group's managers then suggested they use social media stars, and that blossomed into an idea to re-create the "What's My Age Again?" video.

-After the meeting with DeVine, the camera pulls out to reveal a Toyota Prius bearing the vanity plate "SOOHM", a reference to the song's title.

 Live performances

 Blink-182 performed "She's Out of Her Mind" on Jimmy Kimmel Live! on January 10, 2017, marking the song's debut live televised performance.
-Since its release, the song has become a concert staple for the band.
+Following its release, the song was a concert staple during California's supporting tour.